-The effect of these amendments is to extend the existing power in IRPA of the Governor in Council to include newly added mandatory and permissive criteria to be met before a permanent resident, foreign national or designated foreign national may be released from detention.
+The effect of these amendments is to extend the existing power granted to the Governor in Council by the IRPA to include mandatory and permissive criteria to be met before a permanent resident, foreign national or designated foreign national may be released from detention.

-Specifically, new paragraph 61(a.2) provides that regulations may prescribe the types of conditions the Immigration Division must impose with respect to the release of a "designated foreign national," and new paragraph 61(a.1) continues to provide that regulations may prescribe the types of conditions that an officer, the Immigration Division or the Minister may impose with respect to the release of a person from detention.
+Specifically, new section 61(a.2) provides that regulations may prescribe the types of conditions the Immigration Division must impose with respect to the release of a "designated foreign national," and new section 61(a.1) continues to provide that regulations may prescribe the types of conditions that an officer, the Immigration Division or the Minister may impose with respect to the release of a person from detention.

-- 36. In addition, paragraph 82(5)(b) of IRPA provides the same discretionary power to judges ordering the release from detention of persons named in security certificates, noting that a judge may "set any conditions that the judge considers appropriate." - 37.
-As discussed earlier in this paper, new subsection 56(2) provides that obtaining refugee status results in release from detention for a "designated foreign national." - 38.
-Section 13(1) of IRPA provides that sponsorship of a foreign national through the family class is restricted to Canadian citizens and permanent residents. - Section 175 of the Immigration and Refugee Protection Regulations (SOR/2002-227) sets out the applicable 180-day time limit for a protected person or refugee to apply for permanent residence pursuant to subsection 21(2) of IRPA. - 40.
-When IRPA received Royal Assent on 1 November 2001, the Act included text which proposed the creation of a Refugee Appeal Division (RAD) within the Immigration and Refugee Board.
-However, the sections of IRPA creating the RAD are currently not in force, and the RAD has never come into existence.
-The RAD is to be created by June 2012 under Bill C-11, An Act to amend the Immigration and Refugee Protection Act and the Federal Courts Act (Balanced Refugee Reform Act), which received Royal Assent during the 3rd Session of the 40th Parliament, on 29 June 2010. - 41.
+39. In addition, section 82(5)(b) of the IRPA provides the same discretionary power to judges ordering the release from detention of persons named in security certificates, noting that a judge may "set any conditions that the judge considers appropriate."

+- 40. Section 13(1) of the IRPA provides that sponsorship of a foreign national through the family class is restricted to Canadian citizens and permanent residents. - 41.
+Section 175 of the Immigration and Refugee Protection Regulations (SOR/2002-227) sets out the applicable 180-day time limit for a protected person or refugee to apply for permanent residence pursuant to section 21(2) of the IRPA. - 42.
+When the IRPA received Royal Assent on 1 November 2001, the Act included text which proposed the creation of a Refugee Appeal Division (RAD) within the Immigration and Refugee Board.
+However, the sections of the IRPA creating the RAD are currently not in force, and the RAD has never come into existence.
+The RAD is to be created by June 2012 under Bill C-11, An Act to amend the Immigration and Refugee Protection Act and the Federal Courts Act (Balanced Refugee Reform Act), which received Royal Assent during the 3rd Session of the 40th Parliament, on 29 June 2010. - 43.
 R. v.
-Alzehrani, 2008 CanLII 57164 (ON S.C.), para.
-64. - 42.
-This section on the constitutionality of mandatory minimum sentences is an excerpt from Robin MacKay, Mandatory Minimum Sentences in Canada, HillNotes, Parliamentary Information and Research Service, Library of Parliament, Ottawa, 3 November 2010.
-(The complete reference for the cited court case is R. v.
-Nasogaluak, 2010 SCC 6, [2010] 1 S.C.R.
-206 (Supreme Court of Canada)). - 43.
-Under Marine Transportation Security Regulations (SOR/2004-144) "security threat" is defined as "any suspicious act or circumstance that could threaten the security of a vessel or marine facility or an interface between vessels or a vessel and a marine facility" (section 2 of the regulations). - The above definition is not found in the MTSA.
-However the MTSA defines "security measure" as "a measure formulated by the Minister under section 7," which authorizes the Minister to formulate and to carry out measures respecting the security of marine transportation.
-The MTSA also defines "security rule" as "a rule approved by the Minister under section 10," which sets out the requirements that a vessel and marine facilities should fulfill in order to formulate and operate under security rules, as an alternative to security measures required or authorized by the Minister. - 44.
+Alzehrani, 2008 CanLII 57164 (ON SC), para.
+64. - 44.
+Public Safety Canada, "Currently listed entities." - 45.
+A series of offences are the subject of international treaties listed in the definition of "terrorist activity" in s.
+83.01 of the Criminal Code: unlawful seizure of aircraft, unlawful acts against safety of civil aviation and violence at airports serving international civil aviation, unlawful acts against the safety of maritime navigation, crimes against protected persons, including diplomatic agents, taking hostages, violation of the physical protection of nuclear material, unlawful acts against the safety of fixed platforms located on the Continental Shelf, terrorist bombings, and financing of terrorism. - 46.
+Under the Marine Transportation Security Regulations (SOR/2004-144), "security threat" is defined as "any suspicious act or circumstance that could threaten the security of a vessel or marine facility or an interface between vessels or a vessel and a marine facility" (section 2 of the regulations). - The above definition is not found in the MTSA.
+However, the MTSA defines "security measure" as "a measure formulated by the Minister under section 7," which authorizes the Minister to formulate and to carry out measures respecting the security of marine transportation.
+The MTSA also defines "security rule" as "a rule approved by the Minister under section 10," which sets out the requirements that a vessel and marine facilities should fulfil in order to formulate and operate under security rules, as an alternative to security measures required or authorized by the Minister. - 47.
 Marine Transportation Security Regulations, para.
-221(1)(c). - 45.
-Ibid., subsection 221(2).
+221(1)(c). - 48.
+Ibid., s.
+221(2).